oderwat/vscode-indent-rainbow/README.md

 This extension colorizes the indentation in front of your text alternating four different colors on each step.
 Some may find it helpful in writing code for Nim or Python.

+Note: This will also work with vscode-web (github.dev) since version 8.0.0.

 ![Example](https://raw.githubusercontent.com/oderwat/vscode-indent-rainbow/master/assets/example.png)

 Get it here: [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow)